IsaacScript/isaacscript/docs/publishing-to-the-workshop.md

 Isaac mods are published to the Steam Workshop, which allows others to easily download them.
 This is accomplished by running the "ModUploader.exe" tool provided with the game, which is located at `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\tools\ModUploader.exe`.

-`isaacscript` contains a `--publish` flag that may be useful for releasing a new version of your mod.
+However, for large mods, there are often other tasks that need to be performed before pushing the files to the Steam Workshop. `isaacscript` contains a `--publish` flag that may be useful to you.
 It will perform the following steps:

 - Update all NPM dependencies (e.g. in the "package.json" file)
 - Bump the version in the "src/constants.ts" file.